emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

 ## Modules
 When writing smart contracts you will leverage modules to organize your code, and reuse third-party libraries.

-The main library you will see present in all contracts is the Axion SDK.
+The main library you will see present in all contracts is the Fermi SDK.
 You can find it for example in the donation contract among the first lines:

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value="🌐 JavaScript">